Dynamic Markups

 Overview

-Dynamic Markups offer you the ideal solution to achieve optimal results - selling at maximum profit while maintaining competitiveness by offering lower prices compared to your leading competitors.
+Dynamic Markups provide the ideal solution for achieving optimal results by enabling you to sell at maximum profit while maintaining competitiveness through lower prices compared to your leading competitors.

-For instance, let's consider a specific hotel package offered by a supplier at a public rate of $500, while your Net rate is $300.
-By leveraging dynamic markups, you can configure the system to set the sale price slightly below the market rate - $490.
+For instance, consider a specific hotel package offered by a supplier at a public rate of $500, while your net rate is $300.
+By leveraging dynamic markups, you can configure the system to set the sale price slightly below the market rate at $490.

-- Not Participating (NP): Offers falling under this category will not be considered by the Dynamic Markup logic.
+- Not Participating (NP): Offers in this category will not be considered by the Dynamic Markup logic.
 Only standard static markups will be applied to these offers.

-- Market Price Source (MPS): Rate offers categorized under MPS will serve as the price reference for target offers.
+- Market Price Source (MPS): Rate offers categorized as MPS serve as the price reference for target offers.
 These offers act as the baseline for determining pricing.

-- Dynamic Markup Target (DMT): Rate offers falling under the DMT category will have the Dynamic Markup logic applied to them.
-Prices for these offers will be referenced to the MPS offers, enabling dynamic adjustments to maximize competitiveness and profitability.
+- Dynamic Markup Target (DMT): Rate offers in the DMT category will have the Dynamic Markup logic applied to them.
+Prices for these offers will be referenced to MPS offers, enabling dynamic adjustments to maximize competitiveness and profitability.

 Understanding Parity

-Parity in the context of hotels refers to a situation where the price of a specific hotel is directly linked to another price, typically determined by the instructions provided by Gross type contract regarding the allowed pricing.
+Parity in the context of hotels refers to a situation where the price of a specific hotel is directly linked to another price, typically determined by instructions provided by gross-type contracts regarding allowed pricing.
 This is often done to establish minimum prices for the hotel.

-When parity exists for a hotel, it becomes essential for the system to consider it when determining the Goal Price.
+When parity exists for a hotel, the system must consider it when determining the Goal Price.
 The Goal Price must not be set lower than the Market Price in such cases.

-- For MPS (Market Price Source) and DMT (Dynamic Markup Target) offers, you have the option to define whether parity should be taken into account.
+- For MPS (Market Price Source) and DMT (Dynamic Markup Target) offers, you can define whether parity should be taken into account.

 - MPS without parity: Dynamic Markup will not consider these offers for determining parity.
 Parity is not a factor in calculating the Goal Price for such offers.

 - DMT without parity: Dynamic Markup will be calculated for these price offers without any parity limitations.
-In other words, the Dynamic Markup logic will be applied to these offers without considering parity requirements.
+The Dynamic Markup logic will be applied to these offers without considering parity requirements.

-By understanding and effectively configuring parity considerations for MPS and DMT offers, you can ensure that the Goal Price is accurately determined, respecting parity requirements and market dynamics.
+By understanding and effectively configuring parity considerations for MPS and DMT offers, you can ensure that the Goal Price is accurately determined while respecting parity requirements and market dynamics.

 Follow these steps to set up contracts: